Cumulative stats (All positions)

 Return to the Patriots

 After leaving the Rams, he returned as an offensive assistant for the playoff bound Patriots.
-The season ended in disappointment for the Patriots, who fell short of a Super Bowl victory.
-With offensive coordinator Bill O'Brien leaving the team to take the head coaching position with Penn State, McDaniels was promoted to his old position of Offensive Coordinator/Quarterbacks coach.
-During his second stint with the Patriots, the offense has been as potent as ever.
-Led by an explosive offense, the Patriots won the Super Bowl at the end of the 2014 season.
+The season ended in disappointment for the Patriots, fell short of a Super Bowl victory.
+After offensive coordinator Bill O'Brien left the team to take the head coaching position with Penn State, McDaniels was promoted to his old position of Offensive Coordinator/Quarterbacks coach.
+Over the next six seasons, the Patriots averaged more than 12 wins a season with an AFC East championship each season.
+The Patriots also won the Super Bowl following the 2014 and 2016 seasons.

 |2016 New England Patriots||Offensive Coordinator / Quarterbacks Coach||14-2-0||3-0|